nickmalleson/surf/abm/resources/README.md

 ## Installing the `config` library

 I have now included the `config` lubrary with the main project, so there is no need for separate installation.
-This is how to install the [config](https://github.com/typesafehub/config) library (for reading configuration files).
+This is how to dowbload and install the [config](https://github.com/typesafehub/config) library (for reading configuration files).

 To get and build config you need the scala build tool (sbt).
-Then, from the root project directory (surf) do:
+Then:

 ```
-cd abm/resources/
+cd <some temporary directory>
 git clone https://github.com/typesafehub/config
+cd config
 sbt
  > compile
 ```

 (Note: the last command is executed from within the scala build tool)

+Then copy the two required directories from the compiled project (`config/target/classes` and `config/src/) to `surf/abm/mason\_resources/config`

 ### Getting and Building MASON